xenoastra/Catnip/README.md

 # Xhacks
-A website we made with the theme of cats.
+A website called "Catnip" we made with the theme of cats.
 There are fun little games and easter eggs